sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/01_preprocessing.md

 }
 ```

-*Resource:* Here is a great resource published by the University of Bonn for finding indeces for many different purposes: [https://www.indexdatabase.de/](https://www.indexdatabase.de/)
+*Resource:* Here is a great resource published by the University of Bonn for finding indeces for many different purposes: <a href="https://www.indexdatabase.de/" target="_blank" rel="noopener noreferrer">https://www.indexdatabase.de/</a>.

 ### Fix Projection Issues